A unifying Bayesian framework for adversarial robustness: Methodology

-The challenge we address arises at deployment.
-Under evasion attacks, we no longer observe the clean input $\mathbf{x}$.
-Instead, it is passed through an \textit{adversarial channel} corrupting it to produce the observation $\mathbf{x}'$ in an attempt to confound the labeling process.
-To account for uncertainty in such corruption, we model this channel as a conditional distribution, $p(\mathbf{x}'|\mathbf{x}, \theta)$, allowing its form to depend on the model parameters reflecting an adversary with potential access to the system.
+We frame our problem within the setting of Bayesian predictive models.
+Data $(\mathbf{x}, y)$ are drawn from a joint distribution $p(\mathbf{x}, y \mid \phi, \theta)$, factorized as $p(\mathbf{x} \mid \phi)p(y \mid \mathbf{x}, \theta)$, where $\phi$ and $\theta$ respectively parameterize the covariate and the conditional label distributions.
+Given a clean training dataset $\mathcal{D} = \{(\mathbf{x}_i, y_i)\}_{i=1}^N$, the standard objective is to learn the posterior $p(\phi, \theta \mid \mathcal{D})$ over these parameters and use it to form the PPD $p(y \mid \mathbf{x}, \mathcal{D})$ to make predictions on $y$ for a new test input $\mathbf{x}$.
+The challenge we address may arise at deployment.
+Under inference-time attacks, we no longer observe the clean test input $\mathbf{x}$.
+Instead, an adversary corrupts it through an \textit{adversarial channel} to produce the observation $\mathbf{x}'$ in an attempt to confound the labeling process.
 The central problem is therefore to provide a reliable prediction for $y$ given only the corrupted $\mathbf{x}'$.
+To account for the uncertainty in such corruption process, we model this channel through a conditional distribution, $p(\mathbf{x}'|\mathbf{x}, \theta)$, allowing its form to depend on the model parameters reflecting an adversary with potential access to the model posterior distribution.
+Importantly, this represents an adversary's mixed strategy in a game-theoretic sense, rather than fixed emission noise.
+This formulation accounts for adversarial uncertainty (e.g., due to imperfect information) and subsumes the deterministic worst-case adversary of standard AT, see Section \ref{subsec:at}.

-To solve this, we propose two strategies.
-The first one is a \textit{reactive defense}, designed to protect the model during operations.
-It uses a standardly trained model but, upon receiving a possibly corrupted input at test time, employs a robust inference mechanism to account for the channel, in the spirit of {\em adversarial purification} methods in AML.
-The second strategy is a \textit{proactive defense} that builds robustness directly within the training phase.
-By contemplating the adversarial channel into the learning objective, this method yields a novel Bayesian formulation of the classic AT paradigm.
+To solve this, we propose two defensive strategies.
+The first one is \textit{reactive}, designed to protect the model during operations.
+It uses a standardly trained model but, upon receiving a possibly corrupted input at test time, delivers a robust inference mechanism to account for the adversarial channel, in the spirit of {\em adversarial purification} methods.
+The second one is \textit{proactive}, building adversarial robustness directly within the training phase.
+By integrating the adversarial channel into the learning objective, this method yields a novel Bayesian formulation of classic AT paradigms.